I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Instead of waving the Divining Rod:
 	say "The Divining Rod senses that ";
 	if the location is the Hedge Archway, say "you are in the Archway.
 Well, there's a surprise." instead;
-	if the current maze level is not 1, say "you are below ground, in level [current maze level] of the labyrinth; ";
+	unless the current maze level is 1, say "you are below ground, in level [current maze level] of the labyrinth; ";
 	let the current position be the grid position of the location;
 	let the budless position be the grid position of the Hedge Archway;
 	let the eastward journey be the easting part of the current position;